HOW TO Create an Application Landscape with Views

 We will use the Visual Designer to create a visualization (a canvas with shapes) and use a template for that (to structure the layout of information).

 To create a canvas, select a folder and use the menu buttons to insert a visualization entity.
 Next, you select a template from the File | New Menu.
-Next, you place shapes on the canvas, from the libraries at the left bottom.
+Next, you place shapes on the canvas from the libraries at the bottom left.
 Next, you configure these shapes as visual items as described in the help.
-Make sure you press on save, to save your work.
+Make sure you press on save to save your work.

-When you configure a shape it will be a visual item.
+When you configure a shape, it will be a visual item.
 A visual item is a shape/data placeholder, meaning Dragon1 will look for data in a folder, model, or view to generate a certain layout (block, row, column, square, circle, or triangle) of data using the shape icon.

-You create many scenarios, like using one shape as a grouping container, like a domain, and another shape as container content, like an application or process.
+You create many scenarios, like using one shape as a grouping container, like a domain, and another as container content, like an application or process.
 You can work with groups and subgroups.

 Read about creating a visualization using a template on the help.